MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/how-to-migrate-from-oracle.md

 ---
-title: "Oracle to Azure Database for PostgreSQL: Migration guide"
+title: "Oracle to Azure Database for PostgreSQL: Ora2Pg Migration guide"
-description: This guide helps you to migrate your Oracle schema to Azure Database for PostgreSQL. ms.service: azure-database-postgresql ms.subservice: migration-guide ms.topic: how-to
+description: This guide helps you to migrate your Oracle schema to Azure Database for PostgreSQL using Ora2Pg. ms.service: azure-database-postgresql ms.subservice: migration-guide ms.topic: how-to